Veeam Backup and Replication application-aware processing capability supports backup of virtual or physical machines running Oracle database server.

 - Disk group information is retrieved for ASM instances.

 - Log mode is identified, this information will later be used for decisions on how exactly the database has to be processed.
-Database files, CDB (Oracle 12 only) and current DBID information is retrieved.
+Database files, CDB (for Oracle 12 and later) and current DBID information is retrieved.

 - At this step necessary archive log information was collected and Veeam will start doing actual backup, modifying database state - current archive log is archived and all archive log information is retrieved.